How Figma wins their customers. Interview with Jason Pearson, Figma's Head of Product Support

 When you make it about your customers you win.

 In the era of high competition, you need to stand out and make your brand memorable, likeable and, what’s more important, maintaining a personal approach.
 Who can do this if not your frontline workers — your customer support teams.
 People who’s daily routine is to talk to users, solve their problems and make their experience flawless.
+From design to functionality, the app store guidelines have got it all covered if you're just starting too.

 Whether your support teams work with regular tickets or social media mentions or mobile reviews — they all represent your brand and help you retain your customers.
 Even if each company has a different approach to customer support, their final goal is to make your customer happy.
 But how do they do that?
 What tickets do they prioritize, how do they collaborate with other teams, what metrics do they track?